carlaml/LDpred-funct/README.md

 ### Input files

-1. Plink files.
-One per chromosome from the validation (insert the character "[1:22]" instead of the chromsome numbers).
+1. Plink files. **One plink file (binary PED format) per chromosome** from the validation (insert the character "[1:22]" instead of the chromsome numbers).
 These are used as LD-reference panel and later to compute PRS.

   - Example: plinkfile="my_plink_files/Final.chrom[1:22]"
   - Use flag: --gf

 2. File with enrichments (see Gazal et al 2017 Nat Genet and Finucane et al 2015 Nat Genet).
 First you will need to compute the per-SNP heritability under the baseline-LD model using SLDSC.
 See: ldsc software and tutorials, http://www.github.com/bulik/ldsc; baseline-LD annotations, https://data.broadinstitute.org/alkesgroup/LDSCORE/